ansible/django-ansible-base/docs/apps/rbac.md

 Multiple permissions can be selected, and are accepted in the form of a list.
-To find out what permissions are valid for a role definition for a given `content_type` make a GET to `/api/v1/role_metadata/` and look up the type under "role_permissions".
+To find out what permissions are valid for a role definition for a given `content_type` make a GET to `/api/v1/role_metadata/` and look up the type under "allowed_permissions".

 A POST to this endpoint will create a new role definition, example data: